acvirts23/Projects-Labs/README.md

   Used Python and Kali Linux for this class

 420: Software Engineering:
-  Created and Designed our own UML editor in this course, our team decided to use Typescript, alongside HTML/CSS, and Javascript.
+  Created and Designed our own UML editor in this course, our team decided to use Typescript, alongside HTML/CSS, and NodeJS.

 450: Artificial Intelligence:
   Used Lisp for the first half of the course, and then Python for the second half.